BnMcGn/paren6/README.md

-## Constant declaration
+## Constant declaration - defconstant6

-ES6 introduced the const keyword, which cannot be redeclared or reassigned, but is not immutable.

-;;Defconstant?

-(defpsmacro const6 (name value)
-  "As per ES6, the variable cannot be redeclared or redefined, but its contents may be mutable.
+As per ES6, the variable cannot be redeclared or redefined, but its contents may be mutable.
-This version may not work in block scope."
-  `(chain -object
-          (define-property
-              (if (eql (typeof global) "object") global window) ,name
-            (create :value ,value :enumerable t :writable false :configurable false))))

-// ES6
+In parenscript:

+    (defconstant6 *constant* 0)

+In ES6:

-const CONST_IDENTIFIER = 0; // constants are uppercase by convention
+    const CONSTANT = 0;

 ## Arrow functions

-The arrow function expression syntax is a shorter way of creating a function expression.
-Arrow functions do not have their own this, do not have prototypes, cannot be used for constructors, and should not be used as object methods.

-(defpsmacro => (params &body body)
-  (let ((params (if (listp params) params (list params))))
-    `(chain (lambda ,params ,@body) (bind this))))

-## Template literals
+The parenscript equivalent of the ES6 arrow operator. => is different from lambda in two ways.
+It doesn't have its own copy of 'this' and when invoked with a single parameter, that parameter doesn't need to be enclosed in parentheses.

+In contrast to ES6 arrow functions, the paren6 version follows lisp syntax rules, placing the => symbol first.

+Parenscript:

+    (=> x (expt x 2))

+ES6:

+    x => x**2

-Concatenation/string interpolation
+## String interpolation

-;; Parenscript has (format)?
-Don't need.
-Also should be done at parenscript level.

-    MDN Reference: Expression interpolation
+Not implemented

 ## Multi-line strings

-;; Parenscript has native support.
+Parenscript has native support for multi-line strings.

 ## Implicit returns

-;; Paren has already
+Parenscript, as a lisp, supports implicit returns by default.

+## Spread syntax

+Spread syntax, where implemented in paren6, is indicated with the `:...` keyword.

+## Shorthand in object definitions - create6

-  "Due to the differences in lisp vs. javascript syntax, the ES6 shorthand for same name properties is somewhat counterintuitive.
+The create6 macro implements matching shorthand to that of ES6.
+Due to basic differences between lisp and javascript syntax, the form of the shorthand diverges somewhat from ES6.
+This is most pronounced in same name support.
 Create6 implements it by assuming that any symbol found at the top level of the macro is meant to refer to a variable of the same name.
 Non same name pairs must be placed in parentheses.

 Given this ES6: